cdktf/cdktf-provider-cloudflare/docs/zeroTrustAccessPolicy.java.md

 To match the policy, a user cannot meet any of the Exclude rules.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.6.0/docs/resources/zero_trust_access_policy#exclude ZeroTrustAccessPolicy#exclude}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.7.0/docs/resources/zero_trust_access_policy#exclude ZeroTrustAccessPolicy#exclude}

----

-##### `include`<sup>Optional</sup> <a name="include" id="@cdktf/provider-cloudflare.zeroTrustAccessPolicy.ZeroTrustAccessPolicy.Initializer.parameter.include"></a>

-- *Type:* com.hashicorp.cdktf.IResolvable OR java.util.List<<a href="#@cdktf/provider-cloudflare.zeroTrustAccessPolicy.ZeroTrustAccessPolicyInclude">ZeroTrustAccessPolicyInclude</a>>

-Rules evaluated with an OR logical operator.
-A user needs to meet only one of the Include rules.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.6.0/docs/resources/zero_trust_access_policy#include ZeroTrustAccessPolicy#include}

 ---